 As a rule, the creator controls the rating.

-In response to a complaint, the abuse team may decide that a "general" or "teen" rating is misleading.
+In response to a complaint, the Policy & Abuse team may decide that a "general" or "teen" rating is misleading.
 In such cases, the creator may be required to change the rating.
-If the creator declines or fails to respond, the abuse team may hide the work, set the rating at "not rated," or take any other appropriate action, but it will not add any other rating.
+If the creator declines or fails to respond, the team may hide the work, set the rating at "not rated," or take any other appropriate action, but it will not add any other rating.

 The meaning of "not rated":